coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-02-remove-element-from-arraylist.md

 The `remove(Object o)` method has a return type as a `boolean`.
 It returns `true` if it found an occurrence of the specified object and if it removes.
 Otherwise, it returns `false`.

-We will see a java program to remove an element from the ArrayList using the `remove(Object o)` method.
+We will see a Java program to remove an element from the ArrayList using the `remove(Object o)` method.

 ### Example 1